Infographic comparing factoring and reverse factoring processes with arrows and labels

 Reverse Factoring Applications

 While many different types of businesses would benefit greatly from reverse factoring programs, it is often most effective for large middle-market businesses.
-The most highly benefited industries are construction, manufacturing, and oil and gas.
+The industries that benefit the most are construction, manufacturing, and oil and gas.

 We are experienced in working with a wide range of industries, including: